The Council are currently summarising peoples views etc and will published the next 5 year “City Plan” in due course.

 The reasons stated below are just examples so feel free to come up with your own words if you like.

-The reference Number that must be quoted: City Development Plan (CDP) Housing Proposal Number H023 – Sanda St / Kelbourne st / Clouston st. (Site 1703)
+The reference Number used: City Development Plan (CDP) Housing Proposal Number H023 – Sanda St / Kelbourne st / Clouston st. (Site 1703)

 All representations on the Proposed Plan must be received by 4pm on Friday 27 June 2014.
 Anyone wishing to make representations must do so using the representation form.
 By using this form, you will help to ensure that your representation is fully understood and that the issues raised are presented in a format consistent with the development plan examination procedures.